An overview of Koopman-based control: From error bounds to closed-loop guarantees: Koopman operator

 with $M \in \mathbb{N}$,~\eqref{eq:eigenfunction_propagated} reads $\Psi(x^+) = \Lambda \Psi(x)$, where $\Lambda = \operatorname{diag}(\lambda_1,\ldots,\lambda_M) \in \mathbb{C}^{M\times M}$.

-Representations and expansions in terms of eigenfunctions are particularly attractive due to, e.g., their value for analysis~\citep{mezic:2015,mauroy:mezic:2016} and long-term predictions; see~\citet[Figure~7]{korda:putinar:mezic:2020} and~\citet[Figure~13]{giannakis:valva:2024}, where predictions are made on timescales orders of magnitude larger than the ones given by the Lyapunov-exponents.

-Moreover, if the dictionary~$\mathbb{V}$ forms a Koopman-invariant (finite-dimensional) subspace, meaning that $\mathcal{K}\psi \in \mathbb{V}$ for all $\psi \in \mathbb{V}$, no projection onto that subspace is required to describe the dynamical behavior if only the observable can be represented as a linear combination of~$\psi_1,\ldots,\psi_M$, i.e., it is contained in~$\mathbb{V}$.
+Representations and expansions in terms of eigenfunctions are particularly appealing due to, e.g., their value for analysis~\citep{mezic:2015,mauroy:mezic:2016} and long-term predictions; see~\citet{korda:putinar:mezic:2020} and~\citet[Figure~13]{giannakis:valva:2024}, where predictions are made on timescales orders of magnitude larger than the ones given by the Lyapunov exponents.
+Moreover, if the dictionary~$\mathbb{V}$ forms a Koopman-invariant (finite-dimensional) subspace, i.e., $\mathcal{K}\psi \in \mathbb{V}$ for all $\psi \in \mathbb{V}$, then no projection onto that subspace is required to describe the dynamical behavior as long as the observable can be represented as a linear combination of~$\psi_1,\ldots,\psi_M$, i.e., it is contained in~$\mathbb{V}$.
 More precisely, this means that we have an exact finite-dimensional representation of the action of the Koopman operator on~$\mathbb{V}$.
-Then, eigenfunctions can be employed to conduct a stability analysis of (hyperbolic) fixed points and limit cycles as shown in~\cite{mauroy:mezic:2016}.
-Consequently, there has been a lot of research towards the discovery of informative Koopman-invariant subspaces~\citep{pan2021sparsity} and their optimal construction~\citep{korda:mezic:2020}.
-Further, the works~\cite{mezic2020spectrum,korda:mezic:2020} point out fundamental links to non-recurrent sets.
+Then, eigenfunctions can be employed to conduct a stability analysis of (hyperbolic) fixed points and limit cycles~\citep{mauroy:mezic:2016}.
+Consequently, there has been a lot of research towards the discovery of informative Koopman-invariant subspaces~\citep{pan:arnold-medabalimi:duraisamy:2021} and their optimal construction~\citep{korda:mezic:2020}.
+Further,~\citet{mezic:2020,korda:mezic:2020,liu:ozay:sontag:2025} point out fundamental links to non-recurrent sets.

 While the above works showcase that eigenfunctions are of fundamental use in prediction and control, the corresponding analysis and computation (in particular by data-driven methods) remain challenging.
-The reason for this is the infinite-dimensional nature of the Koopman operator, such that the structure of the spectrum~$\sigma(\mathcal{K})$, i.e., the complement of the resolvent set in the complex plane that is
+The reason for this is the infinite-dimensional nature of the Koopman operator, such that the structure of the spectrum~$\sigma(\mathcal{K})$, i.e., the complement of the resolvent set in the complex plane, i.e.,

 may be far more intricate than in finite dimensions.
 It contains eigenvalues as defined by~\eqref{eq:Koopman:eigenfunction}, the point spectrum $\sigma_p(\mathcal{K})$, and --~particularly for Koopman operators~-- the continuous spectrum $\sigma_c(\mathcal{K})$ describing, e.g., irreducible nonlinear dynamics such as chaos~\citep{mezic:2005}; see, e.g.,~\citet[Section 2.1.2]{colbrook:2024} for further details.
 The latter are essential in Koopman-based modeling and appear in a wide range of important applications.